 Step 3: Build a Hypothesis Tree

-Break your main hypothesis into sub-hypotheses that are MECE (Mutually Exclusive, Collectively Exhaustive).
-Each branch represents something you need to prove for the main hypothesis to hold.
+Break your main hypothesis into sub-hypotheses that follow the MECE principle—Mutually Exclusive, Collectively Exhaustive.
+Each branch represents a condition that must hold for the main hypothesis to be true.

 mindmap